The 10 Best Dog Shampoos Australia: Tested & Evaluated 2023

-If your dog’s skin is allergy-prone or sensitive, you need to pick a shampoo that’s hypoallergenic and doesn’t have harsh chemical ingredients that can irritate the skin.
+If your dog’s skin is allergy-prone or sensitive, like mine, then you need to pick a shampoo that’s hypoallergenic and doesn’t have harsh chemical ingredients.
 Instead, opt for gentle compounds, such as aloe vera, oatmeal or vitamin E that can have soothing effects on your pooch’s skin.
 I can absolutely see the difference in my dog after switching to more gentle dog shampoo.

 Check for possible parasite or skin infections

-If your dog struggles with a skin condition ranging from seborrheic dermatitis to fungal, yeast and bacterial infections, you may need to buy a medicated shampoo for dogs.
-This type of shampoo soothes the irritated skin all the while it treats the condition with appropriate active compounds (1).
+If your dog struggles with a skin condition ranging from seborrheic dermatitis to fungal, yeast and bacterial infections, you may need to buy medicated shampoo for dogs.
+According to our experts, this type of shampoo soothes irritated skin while it treats the condition with appropriate active compounds (1).

 Ingredients like aloe vera or oatmeal are commonly found in a shampoo for itchy dogs and these are great at calming the irritated skin and killing these pathogenic organisms.
 Ketoconazole or Salicylic acid or Benzoyl Peroxide are the active ingredients that will target the ongoing infection.